 What a contrast we have from the royal sisters of last week to this week’s saintly sisters in Christ.
 You may wonder why we would call them saints?
 We tend to think of saints as being individuals who are as close to perfect as they can be, doing amazing things for the Lord.
 In fact, the word Paul uses in Romans 1:7 for the saints in Rome actually means set apart for God, holy, or sacred.
 That term could be used to describe any Christian living a righteous life.
 It’s a designation that could be used to describe you or me.

-We meet the Roman ladies in the last chapter of Romans.
+We meet the Roman ladies in Romans 16, the last chapter of the book of Romans.
 Paul wrote this long letter to the Christians in Rome and then closed it with personal greetings to various individuals including ten women.
 It’s interesting that Paul had yet to visit the church in Rome, but he knew so many Christians who were serving there.

 He begins by introducing Phoebe.
 Now, unlike the others, Phoebe is not a member of the Roman church.
 She’s the messenger who delivered the letter to them.
 This was a very important mission in that she was representing Paul to the church.